scottalford75/Remora-docs/docs/source/software/hal-nvmpg.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Along with the standard realtime components the NVMPG needs to be loaded as well as a LinuxCNC encoder module

+| Note: The NVMPG configuration utilzies the LinuxCNC encoder module for the MPG.
+This is NOT the same as Remora PRUencoder.

 .. code-block::